The Author Conservatory

 Bio: Talia Messina is a writer, speaker, and believer in Jesus who acquires children’s and youth books for Tyndale House Publishers.
 She has a passion for storytelling and especially loves helping authors hone their craft and navigate the publishing world.
 When she isn’t working, she is usually rock climbing, playing Everdell with friends, or reading overdue library books.

-Note: This editor is currently only looking for particular projects (as detailed below).
-If she sees a project that uniquely stands out to her, she has offered to pass it along to Tyndale House Publishers.
 Please keep in mind that acquisitions editors are incredibly selective, but regardless of the outcome of this appointment, you will still gain valuable feedback from an industry professional on your project.

-Get Ready For Our Second Graduation Ceremony
+Get Ready For Our Third Graduation Ceremony

 At our graduation ceremony, we’ll be recognizing their accomplishments and celebrating this incredible milestone in their writing journeys.

-We’d love to have you there as we celebrate the Author Conservatory Class of 2025.
+We’d love to have you there as we celebrate the Author Conservatory Class of 2026.

 Participate in our “AuthorCon” Book Fair

-- Purchase books from some of your favorite AC authors.
+• Purchase books from some of your favorite AC authors.

-- Purchase and get your books signed by our guest faculty and attending AC staff.
+• Purchase and get your books signed by our guest faculty and attending AC staff.

-- Browse AC student books and businesses.
+• Browse AC student books and businesses.

-- Purchase the latest or your favorite anthology from the official Author Conservatory table!
+• Purchase the latest or your favorite anthology from the official Author Conservatory table!

-- Play games and sign yearbooks at our game tables.
+• Play games and sign yearbooks at our game tables.

 Want to showcase your book or business?